-- 1. When you remove your hearing aids, turn them off. - 2.
-After removing your hearing aids, wipe them with a soft cloth to keep them clean and drv. - 3.
+- 1. When you remove your hearing aids, turn them off by opening the battery doors completely.
+This helps to dry them out. - 2.
+After removing your hearing aids, wipe them with a soft cloth to keep them clean and dry. - 3.
 If you use a drying agent, only use recommended products. - 4.
 Apply cosmetics, perfume, after-shave, hairspray, lotions etc. before putting on your hearing aids.
 These products can damage or discolour your hearing aids.